zowe/docs-site/docs/user-guide/api-mediation/discovery-service-configuration.md

         useReadOnlyResponseCache: false
 ```

 * **eureka.client.registerWithEureka**

-    If we make this property as true then while the server starts the inbuilt client will try to register itself with the Eureka server.
+    Setting this property as `true` causes the inbuilt client to attempt registration with the Eureka server when the server starts.

 * **eureka.client.registerWithEureka**

-    The inbuilt client will try to fetch the Eureka registry if we configure this property as true.
+    Setting this propaerty to `true` causes the inbuilt client to attempt to fetch the Eureka registry.

 * **eureka.client.serviceUrl.defaultZone**

-    A fallback value that provides the Eureka service URL for any client that does not express a preference (in other words, it is a useful default).
+    This paramenter specifies a fallback value that provides the Eureka service URL for any client that does not express a preference.
+This parameter serves as a useful default.

-More information about the other Eureka parameters can be found in the [Spring Cloud Netflix Eureka documentation](https://cloud.spring.io/spring-cloud-netflix/multi/multi__service_discovery_eureka_clients.html).
+For more information about other Eureka parameters, see the [Spring Cloud Netflix Eureka documentation](https://cloud.spring.io/spring-cloud-netflix/multi/multi__service_discovery_eureka_clients.html).